SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Angel-Trach.md

 ### About

-Coffee, doing work at cafes, going to concerts, hanging out with friends, music, traveling, photography, building random stuff, games…. and just learning and trying new things :)))
+such a caring and nice person that isn't mean :) - my mentees

 ### Why Do I Want To Be a SASE Mentor?

+because angel forced me

+### Career Goals

 To make money doing something that I don't hate.
 A job that would let me travel would be cool too

-### Career Goals

-because angel forced me

 ### Co-ops